About Natusan Sustainable Cat Litter

 Vet approved: Natusan litter is Vet Approved by Dr Scott Miller (ITV's This Morning, Vet on the Hill).

-100% natural: Our natural litter is biodegradable and compostable.
+100% natural: Our natural litter is biodegradable.
 So it's better for your cat and for the environment.
 Natusan litter is a lot lighter too, so no more heavy bags to carry around.

 - 100% natural, PEFC-certified, recycled wood materials.